Yazidis in Iraq

 Yazidis in Iraq are adherents of Yazidism from Iraq who reside mainly in the districts of Shekhan, Simele, Zakho and Tel Kaif, in Bashiqa and Bahzani, and the areas around Sinjar mountains in Sinjar district.
 According to estimates, the number of Yazidis in Iraq is up to 700,000.
 According to the Yazda aid organization, just over half a million Yazidis lived throughout Iraq before August 2014.
+During the Ba'athist period, Yazidi communities in northern Iraq were subjected to Arabization policies that included forced resettlement from traditional villages and pressure to adopt an official Arab ethnic identity.
+In 2014, the Islamic State carried out a genocide against the Yazidis in the Sinjar region, killing and abducting thousands and displacing much of the community.

 Settlement areas

 The settlement area of the Yazidis in Iraq includes the districts of Sinjar, Tel Kaif, al-Hamdaniya and Shekhan of the Nineveh Governorate in north-western Iraq.
 Other Yazidi settlement areas are in the Simele district and in the Zakho district in the Duhok governorate.

 History

 As a result of World War I and the fall of the Ottoman Empire, the territories which Yazidis lived in were divided into four nation-states which were founded on the remnants of the Turkish Empire.
 In 1921, the victorious Allies established the state of Iraq under British Mandate, its borders heavily influenced by Britain in line with the European nations' interests and ambitions.
 Faisal ibn Hussein was chosen by Britain as the first king of Iraq.

 Yazidis refused to submit to King Faisal and any other Arabic state rule.
 They presented several reports and petitions to the British colonel in Mosul requesting that no Muslims are to be given the administrative posts in their districts and reaffirming they wanted a direct rule under Britain.
 John Guest reports that in the aftermath of World War I, minorities in Mosul province were invited to express their views about their destiny, about the Yazidis, the following was written: